aboutcoders/php-scheduler/README.md

-# abc-scheduler
+# php-scheduler

 A PHP library to process schedules base on CRON expressions.

 Features:
-* Define schedules CRON based on con expressions
+* Define schedules based on CRON expressions
 * Symfony Console Command to run scheduler
 * Simple integration by implementing two interfaces